Joseon: Literati purges

-Middle
+Middle period (mid 16th-mid 17th century)

-The middle Joseon period was marked by intense and bloody power struggles between political factions that weakened the country, and large-scale invasions by Japan and Manchu nearly toppled the kingdom.
+The middle Joseon period was marked by intense and bloody power struggles between political factions that weakened the country, and by large-scale invasions by Japan and Manchu which nearly toppled the kingdom.

 Factional struggle

 The Sarim faction had suffered a series of political defeats during the reigns of Yeonsangun, Jungjong, and Myeongjong, but it gained control of the government during the reign of King Seonjo.
-It soon split into opposing factions known as the Easterners and the Westerners.
-Within decades the Easterners themselves divided into the Southerners and the Northerners; in the seventeenth century the Westerners as well permanently split into the Noron and the Soron.
+It soon split into opposing factions known as the Easterners and the Westerners by their political or philosophical masters.
+Easterners mainly followed the teachings and philosophy of Yi Hwang and Jo Sik while the Westerners followed the philosophy of Yi I and Song Hon.
+Within decades the Easterners themselves divided into the Southerners and the Northerners; in the seventeenth century the Westerners also permanently split into the Noron and the Soron.
+Factions in the Joseon dynasty were formed based on their different interpretations of Confucian philosophy, which mainly differed according to who their master was and what they believed in.
 The alternations in power among these factions were often accompanied by charges of treason and bloody purges, initiating a cycle of revenge with each change of regime.

-One example is the 1589 rebellion of Jeong Yeo-rip, one of the bloodiest political purges of Joseon.
-Jeong Yeo-rip, an Easterner, had formed a society with group of supporters that also received military training to fight against waegu.
-There is still a dispute about the nature and purpose of his group, which reflected desire for classless society and spread throughout Honam.
+One example is the 1589 rebellion of Chŏng Yŏrip, one of the bloodiest political purges of Joseon.
+Chŏng Yŏrip, an Easterner, had formed a society with a group of supporters that also received military training to fight against Waegu.
+There is still a dispute about the nature and purpose of his group, which reflected the desire for a classless society and spread throughout Honam.
 He was subsequently accused of conspiracy to start a rebellion.
-Jeong Cheol, head of the Western faction, was in charge of investigating the case and used this event to effect widespread purge of Easterners who had slightest connection with Jeong Yeo-rip.
+Chŏng Ch'ŏl, head of the Westerner faction, was in charge of investigating the case and used this event to affect the widespread purge of Easterners who had the slightest connection to Chŏng Yŏrip.
 Eventually 1000 Easterners were killed or exiled in the aftermath.